Skip to navigation Skip to content

 Permanent address change during claim processing

-• during claims processing by Medicare Claim form (MS014)
+• during claim processing using a Medicare Claim form (MS014)

 • in person at a Medicare Service Centre

-If the claim is later reversed, the amended address must not be reversed with the claim.
+If the claim is later reversed, the updated address must not be reversed with the claim, unless the address is known to be incorrect.

 Payment times for Medicare benefits

 There is a minimum turn-around time for Medicare benefits to be paid.
-These minimum payment times vary according to the claim type and relate to the number of days (including weekends) the benefit is held by the agency.
+The minimum payment times vary by claim type and relate to the number of days, including weekends, that the benefit is held by Services Australia.

-Service Officers should tell customers that the system is down and they can either:
+If Mainframe is unavailable in a service centre, Service Officers should tell customers that the system is unavailable, and they can:

-• fill in a Medicare Claim form (MS014) and the claim will be processed as soon as the system is available into their nominated back account by electronic funds transfer (EFT)
+• complete a Medicare Claim form (MS014), and the claim will be processed once the system is available

-• lodge the claim through their Medicare Online Account via myGov or on the Express Plus Medicare mobile app
+• submit the claim through their Medicare online account using the myGov website or the myGov app

 Patient claims submitted more than 2 years after date of service